houdhoudGH/elephant-population-forecast/README.md

 I believe it's important to share not only successful projects, but also the ones that didn't fully work.
 This shows the full data science process, including analysis, decision-making, and when to pivot.

-## What's Next

-I'm starting a new project focused on forecasting air pollution levels in Algiers.
-This will include forecasting, classification, and user simulation to explore what factors impact pollution levels.

 ## Tools Used

 - Python